mietek/cannot/README.md

 Microframework for building websites.

 Suitable for static sites and client-side apps.

 Not canned.

-Work in progress.

 Usage